411 N. 7th Street,

 Though many St. Louisans may not realize it, the Ambassador Theatre was the mecca of movie palaces and is equal in splendor to the major ones in the nation.
 The Fox Theatre has a twin but the Ambassador Theatre was one of a kind.

 The Ambassador Theatre was designed in French Renaissance style.
-Built in 1926 at the corner of 7th Street and Locust Street, the theater was designed by the C. W. Rapp and George Rapp (Rapp and Rapp) firm of architects.
+Built in 1926 at the corner of N. 7th Street and Locust Street, the theatre was designed by the C. W. Rapp and George Rapp (Rapp and Rapp) firm of architects.

 The Ambassador Theatre opened August 26, 1926, in the Ambassador Building, which cost $5 million to construct.
 Critics at that time heralded the building with such comments as the Ambassador “will take its place among the world’s most beautiful and modern buildings” and “St. Louis' newest palace of wonders”.
 The day the Ambassador Theatre opened, St. Louisians flocked to see this unique palace.